SumoLogic/sumologic-documentation/docs/dashboards-new/share-dashboards-outside-org.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Share a Dashboard Outside Your Organization
+# Share a dashboard outside your organization

 This page has information about sharing dashboards with users who do not have a Sumo Logic account.
 For information about sharing dashboards with other Sumo Logic users, see [Share a Dashboard](/docs/dashboards-new/share-dashboard-new).